SeaQL/.github/profile/README.md

   </a>

   <p>
-    <strong>Building developer tools for Rust</strong>
+    <strong>Building data intensive applications in Rust</strong>
   </p>

 </div>

 ## Our Mission
-We help developers in building data intensive applications in Rust, whether they are web services (GraphQL, gRPC, REST), command line tools or apps.
+We help developers in building data intensive applications in Rust, whether they are web services (GraphQL, gRPC, REST), data pipelines or apps.

 ## Our Vision
-In the long term, we want to support all open source SQL, NoSQL, and NewSQL databases, providing a uniform developer experience to transaction processing, stream processing and other data engineering work.
+In the long term, we want to support all open source SQL and NewSQL databases, providing a uniform developer experience to transaction processing, stream processing and other data engineering work.

 ## Our Values
 Community driven.
 Embrace the async Rust ecosystem.
 Welcome developers from other languages.

 ## Our Commitment

-We are committed to nurturing the next generation of open source developers.
-We provide internship experience tailored for university students - Seaography and StarfishQL are both excellent projects developed by interns under SeaQL.
+We are committed to nurturing the next generation of open-source developers.
+We offer unique internship experiences tailored for university students - in fact, Seaography is a project developed by interns under SeaQL.

 ## Our Community